dinarrahman30/Data-Modeling-and-Model-Machine-Learning/README.md

-# Kalbe Nutritions Data Modeling and Model Machine Learning
+# Kalbe Nutritions Data Scientist Data Modeling and Model Machine Learning

 You are a Data Scientist at Kalbe Nutritionals and are currently getting a new project from the inventory team and the marketing team.